quiltdata/quilt/docs/FAQ.md

 ## How does Quilt versioning relate to S3 object versioning?
 Quilt packages are one level of abstraction above S3 object versions.
-Object versions track mutations to a single file, whereas a quilt package may reference one or more files and makes this entire collection of files reproducible.
+Object versions track mutations to a single file, whereas a quilt package references a *collection* files and assigns this collection a unique version.

 It is strongly recommended that you enable object versioning on the S3 buckets that you push Quilt packages to.